» Enjoy our Liturgical Seasons series of e-books!

 “Through the Gospel John the Baptist continues to speak down the centuries to each generation.
 His hard clear words bring health to us, the men and women of this day in which even the experience and perception of Christmas often, unfortunately, reflects materialist attitudes.
 The 'voice' of the great prophet asks us to prepare the way for the coming Lord in the deserts of today, internal and external deserts, thirsting for the water of life which is Christ.” — Benedict XVI

-, which is ordinarily celebrated today, is superseded by the Sunday liturgy.Click here for commentary on the readings in the Extraordinary Form of the Roman Rite.Jesse Tree ~ Joseph
+, which is ordinarily celebrated today, is transferred to the next day.Click here for commentary on the readings in the Extraordinary Form of the Roman Rite.Jesse Tree ~ Joseph

 In Palestine Christians gather today in Jerusalem for the celebration of holy Mass.
 In Rome they proceed to the stational church "Holy Cross at Jerusalem" which serves to give the atmosphere of the Holy City.